 The construction industry is beginning to rebound from the COVID-19 pandemic.
 After seeing project starts and bidding activity drop significantly in 2020, Autodesk’s 2021 Construction Outlook report sees a positive near-term future.
 New starts, project restarts, and starting backlogs are rising in all sectors; residential, commercial, and non-building infrastructure.

-We’ve been telling solar operators how the Snake Tray Solar Snake Max XL™ system saves money on materials and labor while increasing daily energy harvest by up to 8% over traditional trenching methods, and now we have the numbers to back it up.
+We’ve been telling solar operators how the Snake Tray Solar Snake Max XL™ system saves money on materials and labor while increasing daily energy harvest by up to 30-watt hours per meter over traditional trenching and bundling cable methods, and now we have the numbers to back it up.

 It’s a simple truth: Projects that are better designed in the beginning have better outcomes in the end.
 The reason is less changes on the job site.
 Fewer change orders mean lower costs through proper material estimating, less surprise charges, reduced overtime expenses, and fewer delays, allowing contractors to hit construction windows for timely project completion.
 The result is more profitable projects and happier clients.